WET WEATHER BEST PRACTICE

 10. Keep butt planted on seat to get better traction in those tricky spots (no weight on rear tire = no traction).

-6 Vedder Mtn trails are used by many people and user groups from Mtn bikers, Hikers, Runners, Horseback riders and us, Dirt bikers!
+6. Vedder Mtn trails are used by many people and user groups from VMTA like Mtn bikers, Hikers, Runners, Horseback riders and us, Dirt bikers!
 Please Yield to other users so they can pass safely around you.
 To show how we respect them and their safety, shut your bike off around horseback riders.
 There is room for all of us at Vedder Mtn.

 7. Just a note, you should have proper third party $1,000,000 liability (www.oasis insurance.ca), registration, and an ICBC plate on your bike.
 Keep your Driver’s licence on you at all times, especially on forest service roads.
 The fine is up to $375 if you are caught without these items.

 8. Clean up after yourselves please.
 We all need to take our garbage out when we go.
 No one will do it for you.